Sept. 29, 2015 – Meet Canada’s Asian carp detective: Toronto Star News Story

 July 29, 2015 – Two live grass carp, considered highly invasive, found in Toronto pond: CBC News story

 For more information including tips on how to identify Asian carp, view the video recently released by the Royal Ontario Museum (click image at left to link to the YouTube video)

-- Tips from the Invading Species Awareness Program for identifying grass carp (as opposed to Common carp, which is already established in our waters): Common Carp vs. Grass Carp (also see image at right)
+Tips from the Invading Species Awareness Program for identifying grass carp (as opposed to Common carp, which is already established in our waters): Common Carp vs. Grass Carp (click image at right to enlarge)

 January 2015 – Asian carp remain a risk to the Great Lakes.
 View the links below to learn about recent developments:

 - Jan 23. – Despite DNA evidence, no Asian carp in Chicago River, says Illinois Department of Natural Resources

 - OFAH holds Asian carp info sessions in early February

 - Silver carp eDNA found above barrier